-- A cursor that accepts user defined values into its parameters, thus changing the Result extracted, it is called as Parameterized cursor. - PL/SQL Parameterized cursor pass the parameters into a cursor and use them into query. - PL/SQL Parameterized cursor define only datatype of parameter and

-• Parameterized cursors are also saying static cursors that can passed parameter value when cursor are opened.
+- A cursor that accepts user defined values into its parameters, thus changing the Result extracted, it is called as Parameterized cursor. - PL/SQL Parameterized cursor pass the parameters into a cursor and use them into query. - PL/SQL Parameterized cursor define only datatype of parameter and not need to define it's length. - Parameterized cursors are also saying static cursors that can passed parameter value when cursor are opened.